spoleto-software/Core.Common.LocalizableString/README.md

 # Core.Common.LocalizableString
 Functionality to store multilingual values in String.
 The main object is `LocalizableString`.
-It has corresponding JSON converters.
+This object has corresponding JSON converters based on System.Text.Json.
+Also there are available extensions to convert ``String``, ``Dictionary`` to ``LocalizableString``.

 This library helps make your application multilingual!